 When you are accepted to the MLS online program, you will be sent an Academic Contract that lists the specific general education, support courses and MLS classes that you are required to take (see the online BS Course Requirements page).
 The list of classes will reflect any transfer credits from other institutions that apply toward the general education and required support courses for your MLS BS degree.

 We suggest that you develop a semester-by-semester plan of courses based on the information in your Academic Contract.
 Pay special attention to the prerequisites that are required for any of the MLS classes.
 You're encouraged to have your MLS faculty advisor review your semester plan.

 Here are several suggestions for getting started:

 - Begin by taking MLS 3301 Online Orientation for BS degree (1) F, S, Su.

-- Plan to take the TBE 1701 to 1704 classes (1 credit each) early in your program to meet the core general education requirements.
-Keep in mind that TBE 1703 Spreadsheets is a pre-requisite for MLS 3302.
+- Plan to take the NTM 1701 to 1704 classes (1 credit each) early in your program to meet the core general education requirements.
+Keep in mind that NTM 1703 Spreadsheets is a pre-requisite for MLS 3302.
 These classes fill up quickly, so register for them as early as possible.